damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ## Clusters

 ### New-AzEventHubCluster
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubClusterAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ICluster`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubClusterAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ICluster`.
 - `-ResourceId` would be removed as it is not supported for Creation operation and is available for use after resource is created.

 ### Set-AzEventHubCluster
-- Input type of parameter `-InputObject` and Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubClusterAttributes` to
+- Input type of parameter `-InputObject` and Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubClusterAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ICluster`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#Behavior-of--InputObject) to know more.

 ### Get-AzEventHubCluster
-- Output type have been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubClusterAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ICluster`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubClusterAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ICluster`.

 ### Remove-AzEventHubCluster